christophersingh/Car-CNN-Capstone/README.md

 # Car-CNN-Capstone

-CNN Transfer Learning Implementation Of A Car Model Recognition System
+CNN Transfer Learning Implementation Of A Parking Space Detector